 We are going to look at two word problems where we need to convert a fraction to a decimal in order to compare two numbers.

 Example 4: Converting Fractions to Decimals in a Real-World Context

-Daniel was told he could have or 0.34 of the total jam inside a jar.
-Convert to a decimal, and determine which option would give Daniel more jam.
+Fady was told he could have or 0.34 of the total jam inside a jar.
+Convert to a decimal, and determine which option would give Fady more jam.